VinF/practical_sessions_RL/README.md

 $ venv\Scripts\activate
 ```

-Install all packages in your virtual environment 'venv' using pip, then install jupyter notebook, then add your virtual environment to the jupyter kernel:
+Install all packages in your virtual environment 'venv' using pip, then install jupyter notebook and ipykernel:
 ```
 $ python -m pip install --upgrade pip
 $ python -m pip install -r requirements.txt
 $ python -m pip install jupyter ipykernel
-$ python -m ipykernel install --user --name=venv
 ```

 Now you can start the tutorials!